Field theory of monitored, interacting fermion dynamics with charge conservation: Introduction

-The subject of the present paper is the dynamics of systems possessing a conserved charge that is monitored by charge measurements.
-Systems of this type in one spatial dimension with a local qudit onsite Hilbert space were studied relatively recently in a set of two seminal papers, Refs.~\cite{Agrawal22,Barratt_U1_FT}.
-The interesting salient result of these studies was that, while the dynamics still exhibited a measurement-induced volume-law to area-law entanglement transition (analogous to what happened in the absence of a conserved charge), the presence of a conserved charge led to additional structure {\it within} the volume-law phase.
-A ``charge-sharpening'' transition was identified separating a ``charge-fuzzy'' region of the volume phase at low measurement rate, in which measurements do not render a generic initial state a sharp eigenstate of total charge, from a ``charge-sharpened'' phase at higher measurement rate where they do.
+The focus of the present paper is the dynamics of generic (i.e.\ interacting) fermion systems possessing a conserved charge that is monitored by charge measurements.
+Related systems of this type in one spatial dimension with a local qudit onsite Hilbert space were studied relatively recently in a set of two seminal papers, Refs.~\cite{Agrawal22,Barratt_U1_FT}.
+The interesting salient result of these studies was that, while the dynamics still exhibited a measurement-induced volume-law to area-law entanglement transition (analogous to what happened in the absence of a conserved charge~\cite{Jian20, Bao20}), the presence of a conserved charge led to additional structure {\it within} the volume-law phase.
+A ``charge-sharpening'' transition was identified separating a ``charge-fuzzy'' region of the volume phase at a low measurement rate, in which measurements do not render a generic initial state a sharp eigenstate of the total charge, from a ``charge-sharpened'' phase at a higher measurement rate where they do.
 The transition between these two phases was identified to be of Kosterlitz-Thouless type.
 A statistical mechanics model for the relevant dynamics of the qudit system has been formulated in Refs.~\cite{Agrawal22,Barratt_U1_FT}.
 The theory for the charge-sharpening transition in these works draws intuition from the large-qudit-dimension limit of this statistical mechanics model.
+However, a unifying theory of entanglement transition and the charge sharpening physics was lacking.
+Monitored dynamics of interacting fermions with a U(1) charge conservation provides a new angle on the relevant physics, for which we derive a unifying theory.
+This will play the role of a Landau-Ginzburg-type theory that facilitates a more comprehensive understanding of the global phase diagram, the universal characters of each phase, and the nature of the phase transitions via both symmetry-centric considerations and renormalization group analysis.
+See Sec.~\ref{sec:survey} for a survey of our results.